ddella/OpenSSL/Public Key Anatomy/README.md

 n = log<sub>16(</sub>2<sup>512</sup>)
 n = 512 * log<sub>16</sub>2
 n = 128
->If `n` is the number of digits in base 16, just divide the number of bits by 4, since every hexadeciaml digit is exactly 4 bits.
+>If `n` is the number of digits in base 16, just divide the number of bits by 4, since every hexadecimal digit is exactly 4 bits.
 ## Fields
 This following information are always included in the RSA public key file and in this order:
 1. Modulus